the-isf-academy/making-with-code-revamp/site/content/courses/cs9/unit02/project_story/_index.md

 - **Planning [3]**
     - I can consider the components of my game before coding
     - I can create a graph diagram to outline the branches of my story
-    - game outline
-    - graph diagram
-    - feature architecture
+    - I can plan how to implement a new feature
 - **Iterative Development [3]**
     - I can track the development of my project by successfully committing to Github a minimum of each class work day, preferably after each work session
     - I can write descriptive commit messages that accurately describe the changes made
-    - I can systematically breakdown my project into smaller chunks
+    - I can systematically break down my project into smaller chunks
 - **Readability [3]**
-    - I can write code as readable as possible for another CS student to understand
+    - I can write easily understandable code (another CS student could understand it)
     - I can use descriptive names for modules, variables, classes, and methods
     - I can write descriptive comments to describe complex pieces of the code
+    - I included a short description of my game in `README.md`
+- **Feature Implementation [3]**
+    - I can edit or add the necessary class(es) with appropriate properties and/or methods
+    - I can add a feature that is well abstracted
+        - could be used in multiple situations
+        - could be easily adapted by another CS student
+- **Game Implementation [3]**
+    - I can properly implement my graph diagram
     - I can design a `View` that is easily to read and understand
-- **Feature implementation [3]**
-    - feature architecture here?
-    - abstraction
-- **Game implementation [3]**
-    - I can write game with story that is fully functional
-    - I can properly implement my graph diagram

 **For each criteria you will be assessed on a score from 0-3.
-With 9 criteria, there is a total of 9 potential points.**
+With 5 criteria, there is a total of 15 potential points.**
 - 0 - no evidence of the practice
 - 1 - limited evidence of the practice
 - 2 - adequate evidence of the practice